thepirat000/Tuner/README.md

 # About this project

-An Arduino project to control up to 8 PWM outputs of ESP32 via bluetooth BLE.
+An Arduino project to control up to 8 PWM outputs of an ESP32 microcontroller via bluetooth BLE.
 The ESP32 PWM outputs can be connected to an IRF transistor in order to handle higher voltages (i.e. a 12v solenoid)

 The frequencies and duty cycles can be configured independently for each of the outputs.